onparallel/parallel-claude-test/client/docs/terms/en.md

 ## 13. NOTICES

 - All notices, requests, demands, and other communications between PARALLEL and the User in connection with the Service or the access to the Website shall be in writing and shall be deemed to have been duly delivered if sent by certified mail or certified fax (burofax) to the address which the parties have indicated to the other to that effect.
-- Notwithstanding the foregoing, notices sent to PARALLEL shall be deemed to have been duly made when sent by means of email at hello@parallel.so.
+- Notwithstanding the foregoing, notices sent to PARALLEL shall be deemed to have been duly made when sent by means of email at hello@onparallel.com.
 - On the other hand, notices sent to the User shall be deemed to have been duly made when sent by means of email at the address associated with the User’s email account as of the start of the Service use or, if required, the one that the User had provided PARALLEL with to that effect.

 ## 14. SEVERABILITY